 The area of Bloomington continued to grow over the years and eventually grew close enough to the station that the observatory’s delicate viewing instruments were no longer as effective.
 This, combined with a growing obsolescence, led to the observatory’s eventual abandonment.

 While it has been emptied of its equipment, the Knightridge Space Observatory still stands.
 The viewing window has been damaged by falling logs, the dome has rusted in place, and the upper floors are treacherous with rotten wood, but the ruin still manages to draw the interest of explorers.

-The telescope was removed in the mid-1960s and is now located at the NJAA Observatory in Vorhees State Park, New Jersey.
-It is still operational and open to the public on select Saturdays during the summer
+The telescope was removed in the mid-1960s and is now located at the NJAA Observatory in Voorhees State Park, New Jersey.
+It is still operational and open to the public on select Saturdays during the summer.

 Know Before You Go

 Southeast corner of Knightridge Road and E. Lampkins Ridge Road.
 The grove of trees surrounding the observatory is not large, but it's dense enough to conceal the building when the trees have their leaves.